Raygunpewpew1/MTG-Fetcher/README.md

 It also grabs a few json files from scryfall for use in the project,(catalogs.json for instance).
 Havent tested on Android.

+card_template.html is included for referance though it has changed inside delphi.

 2. Run the Application:

 The application should now work as intended!
 In theroy!